 We started in Myanmar at the very beginning of December.
 We were in Krabi, Thailand over Christmas.
 Even though it was crowded and more expensive, it was magical being in Krabi for the holidays, especially for Tyler and Kara.
 We spent New Year’s Eve in Chiang Mai, another magical experience, lighting paper lanterns and watching them soar into the sky at midnight.
 During the entire month we spent in Vietnam, we got to experience the holiday season of Tet.
 From Hanoi, we traveled overland into China at the end of February.

-Are you planning your Southeast Asia itinerary?
-If you need help deciding where to go, how to change this itinerary to fit your needs, or travel advice, comment below!
+If are planning your Southeast Asia itinerary and you need help deciding where to go, how to change this itinerary to fit your needs, or travel advice, comment below!

 And if you have already toured Southeast Asia and want to add your tips and advice, we’d love to hear from you, too!